skalnik/vim-vroom/README.md

 Oddities
 --------

-If you're using MacVim & rbenv and your tests are running under the wrong Ruby version, check out [this](http://vim.1045645.n5.nabble.com/MacVim-and-PATH-td3388705.html#a3392363) fix.
+If you're using MacVim & (rbenv or rvm) and your tests are running under the wrong Ruby version, check out [this](http://vim.1045645.n5.nabble.com/MacVim-and-PATH-td3388705.html#a3392363) fix.

 Credit